 - CC 247 | 971-722-4529 | email@example.com

-- Distance Learning students may contact any of the above offices.
+- Online learning students may contact any of the above offices.

 Concerns involving harassment or discrimination by a college staff member on the basis of race, color, religion, sex, sexual orientation, age, national origin, disability, or veteran status should be directed to the College's Affirmative Action Officer.